-Stephen Mader, a former police officer in Weirton, West Virginia, is suing the city and local police department for firing him after he didn't shoot a black man trying to commit suicide by cop.
+Stephen Mader, a former police officer in Weirton, West Virginia, sued the city and local police department for firing him after he didn't shoot a black man trying to commit suicide by cop.

 In May 2016, Mader encountered Ronald Williams, a distressed African-American man whose girlfriend had called police to their Weirton home after Williams reportedly threatened to harm himself.

 Williams was holding an unloaded gun and pleaded with Mader to "just shoot me," according to the former officer's lawsuit.

 Mader, a veteran of the War in Afghanistan, said he relied on his training in the military, and attempted to de-escalate the situation and prevent any loss of life.
 But when two of Mader's fellow officers joined him on the scene, one of them fatally shot Williams in the head.